knaw-huc/annorepo/docs/install.md

 ### using annorepo-internal user/api-key combinations

 In the `authentication:` setting in the config, this requires the `rootApiKey:` to be set, since it's the root user that will initially have to add users and their api-keys
+This is also the default setting for the docker image.

 ### using OpenId ID tokens from registered OIDC servers